-Prior to this offering as of November 30, 2019, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately 75% of our voting stock and, upon the closing of this offering, that same group will hold approximately % of our outstanding voting stock (inclusive of shares of common stock purchased in this offering and assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options).
-Therefore, even after this offering these stockholders will have the ability to influence us through this ownership position.
-These stockholders may be able to determine all matters requiring stockholder approval.
+As of February 10, 2020, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately 48% of our voting stock.
+Therefore, these stockholders will have the ability to influence us through this ownership position, including the ability to determine all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.